Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get on the water faster by opting for a boat loan.

 If you’re looking to purchase a boat and are in need of finance, there are a range of boat loans available for you to consider.
-Marine finance options can help you buy a new or used boat through a commercial or private sale.
-Loans are also available for business purchases.
-Find out all you need to know in this guide.
+Marine finance options can help you buy a new or used boat and get out on the water faster.
+Read on to find out more about how boat loans work and how to compare your options.

 How does a boat loan work?

-A boat loan can be a secured personal loan that lenders design specifically finance a boat; a more general secured loan that allows you to use a boat as the guarantee, or it can be an unsecured personal loan.
-If you’re looking for a competitive rate, you may want to consider using the boat as security for the loan.
+A boat loan is a type of personal loan that you can take out to purchase a new or used boat.
+You can opt for a secured loan that allows you to use a boat as collateral against the loan, or an unsecured personal loan.
+If you’re looking for a competitive rate, consider using the boat as security for the loan, or another asset such as a car or property.

 - What is the interest rate?